BU-ISCIII/BU-ISCIII/docs/Viralrecon-service.md

 Move to `/ANALYSIS`.
 In case the pipeline is going to use several references, configure the `samples_ref.txt` file according to the service requirements (samples, reference genomes, hosts, etc.).

-> **Note:** In the case of a single reference, the `samples_ref.txt` file configuration can be made during lablog_viralrecon execution, where the required data for its setup will be prompted interactively from the user through the terminal.
+> **Note:** In the case of a single reference, the `samples_ref.txt` file configuration can be made during lablog_viralrecon execution, either by specifying the reference and host as arguments when running the lablog, or by entering this information at the terminal when prompted if interactive mode is used (explanation below).

 The file shall be structured as follows: